 Developing a new food product is not easy and requires trial, error, and perseverance.
 When Sri Kayatin began experimenting with the new product, she faced a number of challenges - for example, initially the moringa crackers would not puff up properly when fried.
 However, after many attempts, she was finally able to produce moringa chips and crackers which had consistent quality and flavor.

 With the support of the Program Team, Sri Kayatin obtained the necessary government permits and halal certificates to operate her enterprise legally.
 With the required licenses in hand, she can now produce and promote the moringa-based products widely in shops and supermarkets and has entered markets not only in East Java but also in West and Central Java, Jakarta, Bekasi, Bali, and North Sumatra.

 Sri Kayatin’s success has resulted in economic benefits for her and her family as well as for other women in Dawung Village, Tuban, East Java.
 With a growing business, she now employs seven women who help her in the processing, packaging, and delivery of the products, providing them with regular employment and income.
 Currently, every month Sri Kayatin is selling more than 3,500 packages of moringa snacks at a price of IDR 7,000/pack (USD 0.49/pack).

-Vocational school students learned how to manage a home-based industry from Sri Kayatin, an entrepreneur who is part of the Wonder Women Initiative, supported by the Women’s Economic Opportunity Initiative of the ExxonMobil Foundation.
+Vocational school students learned how to manage a home-based industry from Sri Kayatin, an entrepreneur who is part of the Wonder Women Initiative.

 Sri Kayatin actively shares her experience with others.
 She is a regular presenter at Wonder Women training sessions to share her insights and motivate other women entrepreneurs on how to run a successful home-based food business.
 She has also taught students from a vocational school in Tuban on how to establish and manage a small scale industry at home.